 Showing Collections: 1 - 6 of 6

 Abstract Franklin Martin Kreml, national expert on traffic safety, accident prevention and law enforcement, was the founding Director of the Northwestern University Traffic Institute and a University administrator for over 35 years.
 The Franklin M. Kreml papers consist of 13 boxes spanning the years 1906-1998.
-There are five subseries: biographical; Vice President of Planning and Development; correspondence; publications; and awards, certificates and plaques.
-The bulk of the papers consist of...
+The bulk of the papers consist of correspondence and records from Kreml's tenure as Northwestern University Vice President of Planning and Development.

-Abstract This series fills nineteen boxes and is comprised of course outlines, class schedules, brochures, syllabi, registration forms, rosters of students, and group photographs documenting the courses and curriculum offered by the Northwestern University Traffic Institute for the period 1939-1981.
-The records are useful as guides to Institute training programs, to trace the development of the Institute's curriculum, and to verify attendance of program participants.
+Abstract This series fills nineteen boxes and is comprised of course outlines, class schedules, brochures, syllabi, registration forms, rosters of students, and group photographs documenting the courses and curriculum offered by the Northwestern University Traffic Institute for the period 1939-1981, with an addition covering the years 1982-1986.
+The records are useful as guides to Institute training programs, to trace the development of the Institute's curriculum, and to verify attendance of program...

 Abstract The guides and publications fill eleven boxes and date between 1947 and 1959.
 The bulk of the materials date from the period 1953-1959.
 The guides and publications, developed and used for Traffic Institute instruction and training courses and, in some cases, for distribution to police administrators and traffic engineers, pertain to a variety of issues in traffic and police administration, traffic patrol and investigation, and law enforcement.
 Included are Traffic Institute reports,...